thejsway/thejsway/manuscript/concl01.md

 This book covers a lot of ground.
 Here are some key takeaways.

 * JavaScript is a **programming language** created in 1995 for adding interactivity to web pages.
-Still the language of the web, it has also parvaded many other environments: servers, mobile devices, connected objects, etc.
+Still the language of the web, it has also pervaded many other environments: servers, mobile devices, connected objects, etc.

 * JavaScript has been standardized under the name **ECMAScript** and is continuously improved.
 Its latest major version is **ES2015**, also known as ES6.